Salman bin Yousuf Al Dossary

-Salman bin Yousif Al Amour Al Dossary is a Saudi national who works as a media representative and journalist who held the position of editor-in-chief for the London-based Asharq al-Awsat newspaper from 2014 to 2016.
-On 5 March 2023, he was appointed Minister of Media by Royal Decree.
+Salman bin Yousif Al Amour Al Dossary is the Minister of Media of Saudi Arabia, appointed on 5 March 2023 by Royal Decree.
+He is also a journalist and media executive who previously served as editor-in-chief of the London-based newspaper Asharq al-Awsat from 2014 to 2016.

 Early life and education

 Born in Al-Khobar city, Eastern Province of Saudi Arabia in September 1968, Al-Dossary is married and has three children.
 He holds a Bachelor's degree in Management and Economics.
 Before becoming a journalist, he worked for the Ministry of Education.

 Prior to his current post, Al-Dossary was the editor-in-chief of Al Eqtisadiah, which specialized in finance, business and economics.

 Career as journalist

 After graduating from the Faculty of Administration and Economics, al-Dossary started his journalism career in the Saudi Research and Marketing Group (SRMG) in 1998 until present.
 He joined Asharq al-Awsat as its Bahrain correspondent in 2004, and was promoted to the position of Managing Editor in the UAE in 2006.
 In Dec 2009, al-Dossary was appointed assistant editor-in-chief of Asharq al-Awsat in its main offices in London, before he was appointed chief editor of Al Eqtisadiah newspaper in 2011, and then he became editor-in-chief of Asharq al-Awsat on 1 July 2014.
 23 November 2016 was his last day as Editor-in-chief for Asharq al-Awsat We thank former Editor-in-Chief Salman Al-Dossary for all his exceptional efforts during the last period, and he will continue as a columnist at Asharq Al-Awsat," concluded Prince Badr.